zammad/zammad-documentation/api-ticket-article.rst

  }

-If you want to include attachments to article, the payload looks like:
+If you want to include attachments of articles, the payload looks like:

 Request::